 The author then goes on to describe Makers Empire’s 3D Printing Learning Program.

 The author then describes how Makers Empire makes learning fun, how Makers Empire 3D software is simple enough for small children to use and how teachers can use it to teach different subjects.
-He details some of the ways students are using Makers Empre in the classroom everyday, using two actual schools as examples, and goes on to explain the real-world applications for industry.
+He details some of the ways students are using Makers Empire in the classroom every day, using two actual schools as examples, and goes on to explain the real-world applications for industry.

 Concluding the piece, the author writes:

 “After examining all of the efforts in introducing 3D printing to the classroom, we believe that Maker’s Empire is leading the way.
 Their app is a game changer because it makes 3D modeling accessible to even the youngest of kids.
 Additionally, their lesson plans guarantee that students are learning useful concepts every class.
 Maker’s Empire is fun for both students and teachers.
 As advocates for 3D printing we couldn’t believe more in their mission.”